 All Faculty of Arts & Science students submit petitions about any courses they are taking – including ones at UTM or UTSC or in other faculties – through their own college.
 Students from UTM and UTSC, other faculties, and graduate students are governed by the rules and procedures of their home faculty or department, even if their petition concerns an Arts & Science course.

-Due to COVID-19 precautions, in-person services at College Registrar’s offices are currently unavailable.
-Therefore, students should complete the interim petition form to submit their petition request and email it to their College Registrar's Office.
+Due to COVID-19 precautions, in-person services at College Registrar’s offices are currently limited.
+Therefore, students should complete the fillable petition form to submit their petition request and email it to their College Registrar's Office.
 Once the petition form has been completed, we recommend saving the document with your first and last name like this, ex: Sally_Smith_petition.
 Email the completed form from your U of T email address to your College Registrar’s office at the email address below.
 Make sure to include any supporting documentation, and add your personal statement in the body of your email.

 St. Michael’s College